uTensor/utensor-helloworld/docs/blog.md

     target='utensor',
 )
 ```
 The above function call will overwrite the files under the `constant` and `models` folder.
 Please go ahead and explore the contents of these files.
-They will lend you more insights on how uTensor works.
+They will lend you more insights into how uTensor works.

 ## Device Code
-The [main.cpp](https://github.com/uTensor/utensor-helloworld/blob/master/main.cpp) serves as a skeleton file on how to invoke a uTensor model.

-[gist]
+In the previous section, we have trained a CNN on MNIST and exported it using uTensor.
+Here, we are showing how to invoke the model from [main.cpp](https://github.com/uTensor/utensor-helloworld/blob/master/main.cpp).
+We are feeding a hand-written digit of `7` contained in [input_image.h](https://github.com/uTensor/utensor-helloworld/blob/0165cfe51b3ae08de26d0bb189f53942414abfe3/input_image.h#L2) into the model.
+A few steps are required to invoke an uTensor Model:
+- Initializing the Model
+- Creating Tensors
+- Setting Up Data
+- Running the Model

+For the complete source code, please refer to the [main.cpp](https://github.com/uTensor/utensor-helloworld/blob/master/main.cpp).
 ### Initializing the Model
 We first have to instantize the generated model:
 ```cpp